 The SIP profile contains a cause and reason mapping from SIP notation to the call control notation and vice versa.
 The predefined default profile exists persistently in the system and it is preconfigured with proper default mappings.
 It will always be taken if no other profile has been specified.
 This command allows the user to specify an alternate SIP profile to use for all calls routed over this interface.
-For details about SIP profile configuration see Chapter 52, "SIP profile configuration" on page 637.
+For details about SIP profile configuration see Chapter 52, "SIP profile configuration" on page 622.

 When a profile has been specified on the interface, it is possible to provide a special one for specific identities or group of identities.
 It can be configured in location service identities for call inbound and call outbound.
-See Chapter 55, "Location Service" on page 650 for details about identities and SIP profile configurations.
+See Chapter 55, "Location Service" on page 635 for details about identities and SIP profile configurations.
 The identity lookup to find a possible configured SIP profile will always be applied to the remote SIP URI.
 For outgoing calls, the SIP Request-URI will be taken.
 For incoming calls, the SIP From-URI will be taken.

 Step Command Purpose

-1 [node](if-sip)[if-name]#use profile sip pro- ·
+1 [node](if-sip)[if-name]#use profile sip pro- Defines an alternate SIP profile to be used for

 file-name this SIP interface.

 Default: default